Ridha-ELGHOUL/Go_TEST_APP_CI/README.md

 # Go_TEST_APP_CI
-A simple demo to show CI- pipeline with travis
+A simple demo to show CI- pipeline with travis- CI